hellotext/hellotext.js/README.md

 Hellotext.track("page.viewed");
 ```

 In the example above only the name of the action is required.
 The library takes care of handling the `url` parameter with the current URL automatically and is not required to specify it explicitly.
+You can pass another url as the third argument to the `Hellotext.track` method.

 Generally, most actions also require an associated object.
 These can be of type [`app`](https://www.hellotext.com/api#apps), [`coupon`](https://www.hellotext.com/api#coupons), [`form`](https://www.hellotext.com/api#forms), [`order`](https://www.hellotext.com/api#orders), [`product`](https://www.hellotext.com/api#products) and [`refund`](https://www.hellotext.com/api#refunds).